Cándido Conde-Pumpido: Agreement to strengthen U.S.-Spanish cooperation

 On April 8, 2010, in Madrid, US Attorney General Eric Holder signed an Agreement to strengthen U.S.-Spanish Cooperation with Conde-Pumpido.
-Holder met with Prosecutor General Conde-Pumpido to discuss the many ways in which the United States and Spain can continue the excellent partnership we have established in counterterrorism, counternarcotics, money laundering, smuggling or combating international organized crime.
+Holder met with Conde-Pumpido to discuss the many ways in which the United States and Spain can continue the partnership already established in counterterrorism, counternarcotics, money laundering, smuggling or combating international organized crime.

 United States diplomatic cables leak

 On November 28, 2010, WikiLeaks and five major newspapers from Spain (El País), France (Le Monde), Germany (Der Spiegel), the United Kingdom (The Guardian), and the United States (The New York Times) started simultaneously to publish the first 220 of 251,287 leaked confidential.

 According to the United States diplomatic cables released by WikiLeaks, U.S. officials tried to pressure Spain into dropping court investigations into the Central Intelligence Agency's extraordinary rendition, torture at Guantanamo Bay detention camp, and the 2003 killing of José Couso, a Spanish journalist, in Iraq by American troops.
-Politicians such as the former Deputy Prime Minister María Teresa Fernández de la Vega, the former Minister of Foreign Affairs Miguel Ángel Moratinos and the Attorney General Cándido Conde-Pumpido, among others, were pressured by U.S. officials.
+Politicians such as the former Deputy Prime Minister María Teresa Fernández de la Vega, the former Minister of Foreign Affairs Miguel Ángel Moratinos and Attorney General Cándido Conde-Pumpido, among others, were pressured by U.S. officials.

-The Attorney General Conde-Pumpido strongly denied the version of Ambassador Aguirre contained in the cables.
+Conde-Pumpido strongly denied the version of Ambassador Aguirre contained in the cables.

 Magistrate of the Constitutional Court

-In 2017, the Senate proposed him as one of its candidates to assume a position within the Constitutional Court.
+In 2017, the Senate proposed Conde-Pumpido as one of its candidates to assume a position within the Constitutional Court.
 He was appointed by the Monarch on March 15, 2017.

 The initial proposal was made by the regional Assembly of Madrid, given that the Magistrates of the Constitutional Court appointed by the Senate are chosen from among those proposed by the parliaments of the Spanish regions.

 He was elected president of the Court in January 2023.
 Before his election as president, he was considered the unofficial candidate of the so-called "progressive" sector of the Constitutional Court.